Horizon 2020 Blue Growth Call: Fisheries in the full ecosystem context (H2020 BG-10-2020)

 - Identifying the needs of policy makers and stakeholder via:

-- Ecoscope Toolbox surveys to co-design management tools
+- Ecoscope Toolbox survey to gauge needs for the management tools (download the report here)

 - EcoScope indicator implementation workshop

 - Foresight workshop 2: Future requirements for ecosystem based sustainable management